-^{} Corresponding author: Department of Economics and Statistics, University of Naples Federico II, Via Cintia, 45 - Monte S. Angelo, 80126 Napoli, Italy.
-Phone: (+39) 081 675013, Fax: (+39) 081-675014.
+&lt;sup>2 Department of Economics and Statistics, University of Naples Federico II, Via Cintia, 45 - Monte S. Angelo, 80126 Naples, Italy

-1. Introduction
+1 Introduction

-Recently in modern knowledge-based economies, a considerable amount of interest has been placed on the interaction between university and industry.
-This focus is due to the fundamental role of scientific knowledge in spurring firms' innovation, especially in science- and technology-based sectors (Klevorich, 1995; Shan et al., 1994; Meyer-Krahmer and Schmoch, 1998; Stuart et al., 2007) and in turn, in fostering economic development and competitiveness (Jaffe, 1989; Griliches, 1998; Cohen et al., 2002).
-Scholars have developed the concept of the 'innovation system' to highlight that the interactions among a variety of factors are the driving force of innovation.
-In some of these models, as for example in the triple helix model of academic-industry-government relations (Etzkowitz, 1983), universities assume a leading role in the creation of technological innovation and are seen as engines of growth (Feller, 1990; Etzkowitz et al., 2000; Etzkowitz and Leydesdorff, 2000; Audretsch et al., 2013).
+Recently in modern knowledge-based economies, a considerable amount of interest has been placed on the interaction between the university sector and industry.
+This focus is due to the fundamental role of scientific knowledge in spurring firms' innovation, especially in science and technology-based sectors (Klevorick et al. 1995; Shan et al. 1994; Meyer-Krahmer and Schmoch 1998; Stuart et al. 2007) and in turn, in fostering economic development and competitiveness (Jaffe 1989; Griliches 1998; Cohen et al. 2002).
+Scholars have developed the concept of the 'innovation system' to highlight that the interactions among a variety of factors/actors are the driving force of innovation.
+In some of these models, for example in the triple helix model of academic-industry-government relations (Etzkowitz 1983), universities assume a leading role in the creation of technological innovation and are seen as engines of growth (Feller 1990; Etzkowitz et al. 2000; Etzkowitz and Leydesdorff 2000; Audretsch et al. 2013).

 In line with the growth of a global knowledge economy, many European countries have implemented reforms of national research systems, aiming to increase the commercialization of research and the transfer of knowledge from university to industry.
 The focus of policy makers has shifted towards the so-called 'third mission of universities': in addition to the basic functions of teaching and research, universities are required to contribute to society through knowledge and technology creation, transfer and exchange.
-As a consequence, many universities have evolved from a traditional institution characterized as an 'ivory tower' to an 'entrepreneurial university' with strong ties with industry and a more active role in promoting the transfer of knowledge to industry (Clark, 1998; Etzkowitz, 1983; Bercovitz and Feldmann, 2006; Rothaermel et al., 2007).
+As a consequence, many universities have evolved from a traditional institution characterized as an 'ivory tower' to an 'entrepreneurial university' with strong ties with industry and a more active role in promoting the transfer of knowledge to industry (Clark 1998; Etzkowitz 1983; Bercovitz and Feldmann 2006; Rothaermel et al. 2007).

-However, despite growing linkages, European firms still exhibit a rather limited ability to commercialize new scientific knowledge, in comparison to their US or Japanese counterparts (Bergman, 2010; Lehrer et al., 2009; Owen-Smith et al., 2002; Mueller, 2006).
+However, despite growing linkages, European firms still exhibit a rather limited ability to commercialize new scientific knowledge, in comparison to their US or Japanese counterparts (Bergmam 2010; Lehrer et al. 2009; Owen-Smith et al. 2002; Mueller 2006).
 To this point, the European Commission Directorate-General for Economic and Financial Affairs (ECFIN) has coined the term 'The European Paradox' to indicate that although European universities and research institutes generate a great amount of knowledge, such scientific knowledge is not often exploited for social and economic needs.
-Veugelers and Del Rey

-(2014) argue that the low level of industry-science linkages can be attributed to a lack in demand on the firm side and/or a lack of appropriate incentive structures and supportive institutional factors on the science side.
+Veugelers and Del Rey (2014) argue that the low level of industry-science linkages can be attributed to a lack of demand on the firm side, and/or a lack of appropriate incentive structures and supportive institutional factors on the science side.
+In support of the latter argument, Cunningham and Link (2014), analyzing European Union countries, find that limited access to business-sector facilities and a lack of university funding, disincentivizes universities from cooperating with industry.

-A growing literature tried to empirically test the relationship between university and industry, investigating factors that explain why firms draw from universities for their innovative activities.
-In particular, Laursen and Salter (2004) use a sample of 2,655 manufacturing firms from the UK Innovation Survey to analyze the determinants of a firm's propensity to use university research in their activities.
+A growing literature tries to empirically test the relationship between the university sector and industry, investigating factors that explain why firms draw from universities for their innovation activities.
+In particular, Laursen and Salter (2004) use a sample of 2655 manufacturing firms from the UK Innovation Survey to analyze the determinants of a firm's propensity to use university research in their activities.
 The authors suggest that firm structural factors such as size and age, as well as an open approach towards external sources of knowledge play a crucial role in shaping the use of university knowledge.